-Greenup, a Republican, was the representative for Kentucky's 1st congressional district from 1795 to 1797.
+Greenup was the representative for Kentucky’s 1st congressional district and was a Republican.
+He served from 1795 to 1797.

 From Nov 1792 to Mar 1797, Greenup missed 51 of 193 roll call votes, which is 26.4%.
 This is worse than the median of 15.7% among the lifetime records of representatives serving in Mar 1797.
 The chart below reports missed votes over time.

 |Nov 1794-Mar 1795||15||4||26.7%||72nd|

 The information on this page is originally sourced from a variety of materials, including: